Palash90/site-assets/blogs/iron-learn/iron-learn-6.md

 However, I noticed, without GPU support, even my simple numpy based neural network script also crashed my machine.
 I know numpy under the hood does many CPU optimizations but they are peanuts in front of massive calculation load of O(n^3).

-The success of the python program pushed me to start a new journey.
+The initial success of the python program pushed me to start a new journey.